List of McDonald's products: McMuffins

 McMuffins are McDonald's signature breakfast sandwich.
-First sold at select restaurants in 1972 as the Egg McMuffin, five years before a breakfast menu officially went into effect, it consists of a fried egg, back bacon (called Canadian bacon in the U.S.) and American cheese on a toasted English muffin.
+First sold at select restaurants in 1972 as the Egg McMuffin, five years before a breakfast menu officially went into effect, it consists of a fried egg, back bacon (called Canadian bacon in the United States) and American cheese on a toasted English muffin.
 Sausage or bacon McMuffins are also available.
-A Chicken McMuffin is offered in South Africa.
-Double variations of all of the muffins are available in Australia (in select states only) and the UK.
+A Chicken McMuffin is offered in South Africa and Canada.
+Double variations of all of the muffins are available in Australia (in select states only) and the United Kingdom.
+In the United States, McDonald's offers a variety of McMuffins, with the Sausage McMuffin and Sausage McMuffin with Egg being standout favorites.

 Breakfast sandwiches

 McDonald's offers a line of breakfast sandwiches: bagels (introduced in 1999), biscuits, and a special type of maple flavored pancake called McGriddles.
-All can all be ordered with sausage, ham or bacon, with an optional choice of cheese and/or egg.
+All can be ordered with sausage, ham or bacon, with an optional choice of cheese and/or egg.
 Regional meat offerings include fried chicken, steak, spam and bacon.
 They are an internationally famous sandwich and as such have been well received.

-The McDonald's Hamdesal is a new breakfast sandwich which consists of a slice of ham on pandesal, which can be ordered plain, with eggs or with cheese.
+The McDonald's Hamdesal is a breakfast sandwich which consists of a slice of ham on pandesal, which can be ordered plain, with eggs or with cheese.
 This sandwich is currently available in the Philippines.
 Australian restaurants also introduced in 2018 the Big Brekkie Burger which consists of a sesame seed bun, BBQ sauce, two rashers of bacon, an egg, a hash brown, a slice of Aussie Jack cheese and two 10:1 patties.

 Bagels

 In the UK, bagels were offered with jam or Philadelphia cream cheese until 2019, when the breakfast menu was reduced due to the COVID-19 pandemic.
 McDonald's UK announced that bagels would be permanently removed from the menu in January 2022.
 Bagels with cheese and bacon or sausage on them, and steak bagels are available in the US.

+Introduced to New Zealand in 2001, breakfast bagels are available in the form of the NYC Benedict (hollandaise, bacon, egg, cheese), and BLT (dressed with mayonnaise).

 All Day Breakfast

-Since October 2015, McDonald's offers breakfast all day in Australia, Canada, Mexico (Tijuana, Baja California Norte only) and New Zealand.
+Since October 2015, McDonald's offers breakfast all day in Australia, Canada, and Mexico (Tijuana, Baja California Norte only).
 However, the full breakfast menu is not available at all hours.
 Only certain items, such as McMuffins, pancakes and hash browns will be available beyond the usual 10:30 A.M. cutoff weekdays or 11:00 A.M. weekends.

 All U.S. restaurants had expanded their all-day menu to add Biscuit sandwiches, Egg McMuffins and McGriddles in late September 2016.
 Despite success with the concept, McDonald's temporarily suspended all-day breakfast in the U.S. in March 2020 due to the COVID-19 pandemic except for hot cakes and burritos, and by September 2020 it had been reported that U.S. franchisees voted to permanently remove all-day breakfast in order to improve speed of service and order accuracy.

 All Day Lunch

-In Australia certain regular menu products are available 24/7, these being:
+In Australia and New Zealand, certain regular menu products are available 24/7, these being: